JobService/job-service/docs/pages/en-us/Job-Types.md

 - `jobId`: the job's ID
 - `parameters`: as provided with the submitted job, and already validated according to `jobParameterSchema`

-The script output is the `taskData` value, and should be an object.
+The script output is the `task` value, and should be an object.